As a pastor-/preacher-in-training, I really enjoy taking

 Ooh, you had a lot of dreams that transform to visions

-The fact that you saw the world affected all your decisions
+The fact that you saw the world affected all your

 But it wasn't your fault, wasn't in your intentions